 “The staff is having lunch.
 Come back at 4 p.m.”

 At 4 p.m., I get this message: “The officer, who is going to take care of your case, is at a meeting.
 Come back on Monday.”

-Sunday morning, we make a visit to the impressive Jokhang Temple – the most important shrine in Tibet.
+Sunday morning, we pay a visit to the impressive Jokhang Temple, the most important shrine in Tibet.
 In front of the entrance, two huge clay ovens emit a balsamic fragrance of burning juniper branches.
 The roof of the temple is dominated by a large golden Dharma Wheel, whose eight spokes symbolize the eight-fold path to nirvana.
-The wheel is flanked by two deer, symbolizing the deer park in Sarnath, near Varanasi, where The Buddha gave his first lecture after finding the way. – You may read more about the Dharma Wheel and other aspects of Buddhism on the page Religion: Buddhism.
+The wheel is flanked by two deer, symbolizing the deer park in Sarnath, near Varanasi, where the Buddha gave his first lecture after finding the way. – You may read more about the Dharma Wheel and other aspects of Buddhism on the page Religion: Buddhism.

 “There is no theft in China!” he says.

 “I beg your pardon?
 Well, anyway, I have lost my camera and some film rolls!”

 “First you tell me that your camera has been stolen, then you say that you have lost it.
 We cannot make a report, when you cannot give us a clear account of what happened!”